NtapSlur/os232/links.md

 * [Linux Directories Explained in 100 Seconds] (https://www.youtube.com/watch?v=42iQKuQodW4) ---
 A quick video to learn about Linux's Filesystem Hierarchy Standard and common Linux directories

+* [Memory Management, Operating Systems Part 1] (https://www.youtube.com/watch?v=Ji-iHv96-uU) ---
+A video to learn about Memory Management, although this is only the first part of the topic

 <br>
 <hr>